 Download NIUBI Partition Editor, you'll see the main window with disk partition structure and other information.
 In my test computer, there are drive C, D, E and a system reserved partition in Disk 0.

-Steps to increase C: drive space in Windows 7 (32/64 bit) without losing data:
+Steps to increase C: drive space in Windows 7 (32/64 bit) with NIUBI:

-Step 1: right click drive D and select "Resize/Move Volume", in the pop-up window, drag left border towards right or enter an amount in Unallocated space before.
+Step 1: right click the contiguous partition (D:) and select "Resize/Move Volume", in the pop-up window, drag left border towards right.

-Step 2: right click drive C and select "Resize/Move Volume", drag right border towards right in the pop-up window to combine the Unallocated space.
+Step 2: right click drive C: and select "Resize/Move Volume", drag right border towards right in the pop-up window to combine this Unallocated space.

 Step 3: click Apply on top left to execute.
 (All operations before this step only work in virtual mode.)

-If you deleted a data volume or shrank the adjacent drive D in Windows 7 Disk Management, there will be Unallocated space.
-As I said above, many people shrank D but failed to expand C drive.
-In this situation, NIUBI Partition Editor can move Unallocated space to the left side of drive D and then add into C drive.
+If you deleted a data volume or shrunk the adjacent drive D in Windows 7 Disk Management, NIUBI Partition Editor can move Unallocated space to the left side and then add into C drive.

-To do this, right click drive D and select "Resize/Move Volume", drag middle position towards right in the pop-up window.
+To do this, right click drive D and select "Resize/Move Volume", drag the middle towards right in the pop-up window.

 Then Unallocated space is moved from right of drive D to the left.
 Follow STEP 2 above to merge it into C drive.

-Watch the video how to increase C drive space in Windows 7 with disk space of other volume:
+Watch the video how to increase C drive space in Windows 7 with other partitions on the same disk:

-In few computers, system disk is small and there may be not enough free unused space in this disk.
-In that case, no software can increase C drive with free space on other separated disk.
+In few computers, system disk is small and there may be not enough free unused space on this disk.
+In that case, no software can increase C drive with free space on other separate disk.
 You need to clone the small disk to another larger one and expand C drive with additional disk space.

 Because of the inherent limitations, Disk Management is not the best tool.
-To decrease data volume and increase C drive space in Windows 7, you need professional and safe partitioning software.
-Because of the powerful data protection technologies and fast resizing ability, NIUBI Partition Editor can accomplish this task well.
+To increase C drive space in Windows 7/8/10, you need professional and safe partitioning software.
+Because of the powerful data protection technologies and fast resizing ability, NIUBI Partition Editor is the first choice to accomplish this task.
 Besides changing partition size, it helps do many other disk partition management operations.